 One Act Play Festival 2019

-GADOC’s 71st Annual One Act Play Festival will run from Tuesday 2nd July to Saturday 6th July.
-The plays will be:-
+GADOC’s 71st Annual One Act Play Festival ran from Tuesday 2nd July to Saturday 6th July.
+The plays were:-

 Tuesday 2nd July 2019 at 7:30pm

 by Austin Zumbro, directed by Darren Alderton [Avril Earl Centre of Dance and Theatre] [Musical] [Under 15] [All Female]

 With shiny, multi-coloured scales, Rainbow Fish is the most beautiful fish in all of the ocean, and the only one of her kind.
 When Rainbow Fish refuses to share her vibrant, shimmering scales, the whole ocean seems to turn against the vain creature.
 Unhappy that no one adores her anymore, the Rainbow Fish seeks out the wise Octopus, who helps her learn that it’s far better to be admired for being kind than for being beautiful.
 Join the Junior Cast of the Avril Earl Centre of Dance and Theatre as they take you under the sea with this delightful, energetic and certainly ‘bubbly’ new production of a classic children’s story!

 by Stephen Sondheim (lyrics), Craig Lucas & Norman René, directed by Jo Martel & Jenny Falla [GADOC] [Musical] [Under 21]